Find out what special guardianship means and how you apply.

 The legal situation can be complicated.
 A solicitor can give you more information and advice and/or you may wish to discuss your situation with a social worker in the Adoption and Kinship Team.
 A duty worker is available Monday - Thursday 10am - 4pm and Fridays 10am - 1pm on 01305 228200 or you can e-mail us.

 What happens next?

 The team manager for the Adoption and Kinship team will make sure that you are eligible to apply and will respond in writing accepting your notification or explaining why it cannot be accepted.
-You will also be sent an information form, consent forms to allow checks with other agencies and a form to complete so that Criminal Record Bureau checks can be completed.
+You will also be sent an information form, consent forms to allow checks with other agencies and a form to complete so that Disclosure and Barring Service checks can be completed.
 A social worker will be allocated to complete the assessment which will be required by the court.

 A Special Guardianship Order is a significant legal order and the court must be satisfied that it is in the child's interests.
 The assessment the social worker will need to complete is therefore very in-depth and includes:

 - Statutory checks with other agencies such as health, education and local authorities where you have lived

 - Disclosure and Barring Service checks

 - Full medicals on the applicant and child

 - Views of the prospective Special Guardian